-It's important that these cookies be somewhat soft and tender, so don't roll them out too thick and don't over bake them.
-If you like, use a knive to imprint a design in the unbaked cookies, such as the crosshatch design in the ice cream cone above.
+It's important that these cookies be somewhat soft and tender, so don't roll them out too thick and don't over bake them. if you like, use a knife to imprint a design in the unbaked cookies, such as the crosshatch design in the ice cream cone photo.

 Add the following one at a time, beating after each addition:

 Sift together then add: